telerik/ajax-docs/knowledge-base/change-mouse-cursor-on-ajax-update-ajaxmanager.md

-Here is another solution using additional CSS classes:
+Alternatively, you can use additional CSS classes as demonstrated in the following example.

 ````JavaScript
 <script type="text/javascript">